ApriSi/ApriSi-Steam/README.md

 We decided to make this our education project and we are currently fixing up all that ugly code and making it much better.

 # How do we gather information
-We use web scraping to get information from SteamDB and Steam, we also used Facepunch Steamworks to connect to the Steam Client.
+We use web scraping to get information from Steam and we also use Facepunch Steamworks to connect to the Steam Client.